Blog icon

 During this project, we progressed our knowledge of this complex area significantly, developing our understanding of key issues and considerations in this emerging space of designing for trust.

 It is now time for the team at Data61 to put this knowledge to the test with our next research project, and to apply this knowledge in practice.
-We’ll be constructing realistic scenarios using data related to a specific domain, designing the critical components needed for users of machine learning system to build their trust in the model outcomes and ultimately the trustworthiness of a particular system.
+We'll be constructing realistic scenarios using data related to a specific domain, designing the critical components needed for users of a machine learning system to build their trust in the model outcomes and ultimately the trustworthiness of a particular system.

 Stay tuned for our next blog post where we will share the guidelines we developed: “Guidelines for the Creation of AI Tools for Humans,” followed by a case study for how we have applied the guidelines in practice